Malte311/Loginsystem/README.md

 In order to adjust the name of the application, simply replace the term 'Loginsystem' in the `.html` files.

-Some countries, like Germany, require special legal notice on websites, like 'Impressum' and 'Datenschutz' in Germany.
-If these are not necessary, simple remove them from the page footer in the `.html` files.
+Some countries, like Germany, require special legal notice on websites, like _Impressum_ and _Datenschutz_ in Germany.
+If these are not necessary, simply remove them from the page footer in the `.html` files.

 ## :page_facing_up: License